reselbob/reselpy_randomizer/README.md

 ## Randomizer.get_random_last_name()

-Gets a random name for a list of 5000 common last names
+Gets a random name from a list of 5000 common last names

 **Example**
 ```python